0x444454/SIDerurgy/README.md

 SIDerurgy -i loop -o POLY2
 ```

+NOTE: Both input and output device names are case-sensitive substrings of the actual device name (e.g. "oop" will match "loopMIDI", "HulaHoop Device", etc).

 **NOTE**: If SIDerurgy prints errors about MIDI devices, close all your other MIDI apps, **including your browser**.

 4) Then open your browser and go to DeepSID to access the High Voltage SID Collection: